Chart Color Schemes

 Muswellbrook has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 19 projects likely to affect the area.
-Notable ones include Eastbrook Links Estate, Muswellbrook Solar Farm, Muswellbrook Clean Industries Precinct (MCIP), and Muswellbrook Marketplace Redevelopment.
-The following list details those most relevant.
+AreaSearch has identified 19 projects likely influencing the region.
+Notable initiatives include Eastbrook Links Estate, Muswellbrook Solar Farm, Muswellbrook Clean Industries Precinct (MCIP), and Muswellbrook Marketplace Redevelopment, with the following list detailing projects of particular relevance.

 Professional plan users can use the search below to filter and access additional projects.